AI4Bharat/IndicXlit/README.md

 <!-- mirror links set up the public drive -->

 ### Accessing on ULCA
-You can try out our models at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filter for IndicTrans models.
+You can try out our model at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filter for IndicXlit model.

 ## Running Inference